FOdeks/terraform-beginner-bootcamp-2023/README.md

 This bash script is located here: [./bin/install_terraform_cli](./bin/install_terraform_cli).

 - This will keep the Gitpod Task File ([.gitpod.yml](.gitpod.yml)) tidy.
-- this will allow us an easier way to debug and execute manually Terraform CLI install.
+- This will allow us an easier way to debug and execute manually Terraform CLI install.
 - This will allow better portability for other projects that need to install Terraform CLI.

-#### Shebang
+#### Shebang Considerations

 A Shebang (pronounced Sha-bang) tells the bash script what program will interpret the script. e.g. `#!/bin/bash`